5 Strategies to Improve Retail Customer Experience

 Target is reimagining its store with two entrances, each with a specific guest need in mind.
-For the guests that want to browse and discover, they’ll be able enter through one entrance to find displays of exclusive brands and inspiring seasonal moments.
+For the guests that want to browse and discover, they’ll be able to enter through one entrance to find displays of exclusive brands and inspiring seasonal moments.

-3. Inspire consumers
+3. Inspire Consumers

 The ability to distinctively inspire consumers is one of the four key drivers of relevance, and it is nearly as powerful as pragmatism.
 Specialty retailers have an innate advantage here because they’re steeped in passion points that no mass brand can match.
 The smart ones fuel those passions.

 Visitors to the North Face stores, for example, get a chance to experience a world-class hiking experience through a virtual reality headset.
 At L.L.Bean, shoppers can watch speckled and rainbow trout swim in a vast aquarium.

 Meaningful content creation also inspires, from the deeply educational (like Lowe’s how-to videos) to advocacy and purpose (such as Patagonia’s messages about protecting the planet).
 Content creates emotional connections.
 Retailers can learn from storytellers about building those bonds, and then stay current by delivering them on the best digital platforms: Victoria’s Secret is using 10-second clips to create stories on Snapchat, for example.

 4. Shopping is Social, So Make It More Fun